 - Add all of the ingredients (in the order listed) to a large mixing bowl.
 Stir together until a shaggy dough forms.
 Turn the dough out onto a lightly floured benchtop.
 Lightly dust the top of the dough with flour.

-- Knead the dough for 8-10 minutes by stretching it out with the palm of your hand then folding it back over itself (see notes for using a dough hook).
+- Kneading by hand: Knead the dough for 8-10 minutes by stretching it out with the palm of your hand then folding it back over itself.
 Slowly incorporate more flour as required, but don't add more than an extra ½ cup total.
 As you knead the dough more, it will become smoother and more elastic.

 Filling and Shaping the Rolls